ltecot/rand_smoothing_indep_vars/README.md

 ## Training, Testing, and Plotting

 The following files are the ones intended for direct usage.
 Generally all information about how to use the file and possible command inputs are documented in the files themselves, through the parser arguments in the main function and function documentation comments.
-However, here we'll outline any additional specifics of the files, and give example usages.
+However, here we will outline any additional specifics of the files, and give example usages.

 Furthermore, note that whenever any custom changes may needed to be made by the user to the code, the appropraite sections will usually be marked by the CUSTOM comment.
 So it is useful to search the files for this comment marker if you wish to make modifications.